Doni41/ELTE_IK/OOP/SmallProject/SmallProject5/README.md

-# Practicing inheritance from template classes (made by: Gregorics Tibor)
+# Practicing inheritance from template classes
+(sample classes were made by: Gregorics Tibor)